ecmwf/anemoi-datasets/docs/using/missing.rst

 the dates in the dataset, and the red cells are the missing dates.
 Given ``expected_access=slice(0, 2)``, the library will consider each group of matching dates that are not missing (in blue).
-The interval between each dates of a group is garanteed to be constant accross all groups.
+The interval between each dates of a group is guaranteed to be constant across all groups.

 .. image:: images/skip-missing.png
    :align: center